-Don’t forget to keep as much information and evidence as you can in order to claim back the maximum amount of expenses when you file your claim.
+Don’t forget to keep as much information and evidence as possible to claim back the maximum amount of expenses when you file your claim.

 Yes, you can.
-We have a no-win, no-fee policy is also known as a Conditional Fee Agreement (CFA) which means that we will not take a penny from you unless you win your settlement.
+We have a no-win, no-fee policy known as a Conditional Fee Agreement (CFA) which means that we will not take a penny from you unless you win your settlement.